julianStreibel/coffe/README.md

 ## Coffee Frontend

-This app is controlling my coffemashine.
+This app is controlling my coffee machine.
 You can set it to a specific time and set an automated stop so it isn´t heating the hole day.

 ## Getting Started